 The Builds view resembles the classic UI and displays a list of the recent builds in subprojects and build configurations of the current project.

 The Trends view comprises cards that represent build configurations, grouped by their projects.
 Each card contains a preview of the most recent builds displayed as bars on a timescale.
 You can hover over any bar to instantly see more information about the build: its duration, queue statistics, test results, used agent, and more.
 The card also displays the number of pending changes.

 All the classic UI tabs are also available on the experimental page: click More and select the required tab in the list.

 The Overview tab of the experimental Build Configuration Home page provides two already familiar views: Builds, listing all the recent builds of the configuration, and Branches, listing the recent builds in active branches.

-Every build item in the list is expandable: click it to preview the most important information about the build and get quick access to any of the Build Details tabs.
+Every build item in the list is expandable: click it to preview the most important information about the build and get quick access to any of the Build Results tabs.

 Click a specific build problem or failed test to see the related stack trace:

 Click Open in build log to open the new build log exactly at the line where the problem occurred.

 The Changes pop-up block has also been reworked.
 Now, build changes are sorted chronologically and grouped by their origin: user commits to the code and changes in artifact dependencies.
 You can also filter the changes by their author and display changes made in the build configuration settings.

 All the classic UI tabs of Build Configuration Home are also available on the experimental page: click More and select the required tab in the list.